Vietnamese

 01 Have Have Translated into Vietnamese, Notarised

-⭕ Set Up Company In Vietnam after July 1, 2025 [A Step-by-Step Procedural Guide]
+⭕ Set Up Company In Vietnam [A step-by-step procedural guide]

 The formal process of establishing an FDI company in Vietnam involves a two-phase licensing procedure, followed by critical post-establishment steps.
 Understanding the requirements, timelines, and costs for each phase is essential for effective project planning.